tomoakin/UMI_SC/README.md

 * read data fastq files
  * read data file containing cDNA sequences
  * index read data file containing 8 nt index and some (say 10 nt) unique molecule identifier sequence
+* sample information file
- * sample information file: tab separated file of index sequence and sample name. sample name should be consisting of characters that can be used for file names (i.e., no special characters like '/' or ':').
+ * Tab or space separated file of index sequence and sample name. sample name should be consisting of characters that can be used for file names (i.e., no special characters like '/' or ':').

+## Construction of reference
-* For reference, a reference created with rsem-prepare-reference and the transcript-to-gene-map should be specified.
+For reference, a reference created with rsem-prepare-reference and the transcript-to-gene-map should be specified.
 Please refer to http://deweylab.biostat.wisc.edu/rsem/rsem-prepare-reference.html for these files.

+You might want to merge ERCC sequence to reference dataset.

+    grep ">"  YFG.transcript.fa | \
+      awk '{print $3,$1;}'| sed -e 's/.*=//' -e 's/>//' \
+       > YFG.trans2gene.map
+    # Your Favorite Genome specific conversion
+    grep ">" ERCC.fasta | sed -e 's/>//' | awk '{print $1,$1;}' \
+      ERCC.map
+    # Simple repeat
+    cat YFG.transcript.fa ERCC.fa > YFGERCC.fa
+    cat YFG.trans2gene.map ERCC.map > YFGERCC.map
+    # Just concatenate
+    rsem-prepare-reference --transcript-to-gene-map YFGERCC.map \
+       --bowtie \
+       YFGERCC.fa YFGERCC
+    #Finally, prepare the reference.

 ## grid configuration file
 grid.cfg specifies the resource request for the grid engine. an example is shown below